Maryland officials urge voters to avoid mailing ballots, use dropboxes instead

 Amid concerns about the coronavirus pandemic, public officials have been urging people to vote by mail or drop box, or to cast in-person ballots early to avoid lines and crowds on Election Day.

-More than 1.6 million voters in Maryland requested mailed ballots this year, a roughly 10-fold increase from 2016.
+More than 1.68 million voters in Maryland requested mailed ballots this year, a roughly 10-fold increase from 2016.
+As of Wednesday, 1.13 million of those had been returned via mail or dropbox and received by elections officials.

-Elections Administrator Linda Lamone said in a statement Wednesday that ballots already put into the mail stream would meet the state’s requriments to be postmarked by Nov.
+Elections Administrator Linda Lamone said in a statement Wednesday that ballots already put into the mail stream would meet the state’s requirements to be postmarked by Nov.
 3 and arrive by Nov.
 13.

 But after Wednesday, that may not be the case, she warned, saying voters who want to ensure their mailed ballots arrive in time to be counted should use one of the state’s 282 drop boxes.